-THE POUNDBURY STIPULATIONS & THE POUNDBURY CODE
+THE POUNDBURY STIPULATIONS & THE POUNDBURY DESIGN AND COMMUNITY CODE

-Poundbury residents are reminded that Poundbury is subject to Stipulations and Covenants which bind all the properties and their owners/occupiers.
-All shareholders sign up to Covenants and Stipulations during the property purchase process.
+Poundbury residents are reminded that Poundbury is subject to covenants and associated stipulations which bind all the properties and their owners and occupiers.
+All shareholders sign up to covenants and stipulations during the property purchase process.
 Owner shareholders remain responsible for the actions of their tenants and rental residents and must ensure this documentation is available to them.
-These Stipulations are set out in the attached Schedule.
+These stipulations are set out in the attached Schedule.
 Many stipulations refer to behaviour in courtyards.
 Residents live in courtyards, and many look out over courtyards.
-The Management Company role is to preserve and protect this environment which includes trees and shrub planting to maintain a reasonably attractive space.
+One of the Management Company roles is to preserve and protect this environment which includes trees and shrub planting to maintain a reasonably attractive space.
 Courtyards are not “back-yards”.
-Details may be found in the tab “Courtyard & Parking Management”
+Details may be found in the tab “Courtyards & Parking”

 The Covenants & Stipulations are enforceable by: